 - Accessibility: When it comes to security you are going to have to remove your laptop and place it in a different tray along with your toiletries.
 This can be easy if your laptop is in a different compartment that can be opened up like the Tortuga Outbreaker Backpack.
 How easy is it to get the things you want in your backpack?
 You don’t really want to have to remove everything in your bag just to get your toothbrush which you accidentally put at the bottom.

 - Comfort: How comfortable is it to carry your travel backpack?
 Does it have a hip-belt to make those occasional long walks a little more comfortable by taking the weight off your shoulder and onto your hips?
 Comfort is a huge factor while picking a backpack.

-Why a carry on travel backpack vs a roller bag?
+Why a carry on travel backpack vs a roller bag in 2023?

 This is actually something that’s going to depend on your style of travel.
 If you are just going to be airports and hotel lobbies, then it’s not really a bad idea to travel with a roller bag especially if you have back injuries and would rather not carry a heavy backpack, that being said even if you roller bag is carry on compliant they’re some downsides to it.

 If the plane is overfull and they have to remove a little luggage from it, your roller bag will most likely be the first one asked to be put in the hold before any backpacks.
 Now, something like that is super rare but why risk it?
 Just travel with a carry on backpack.
 Also, backpacks give you so much more free mobility thus making it easy to move around.
 Also, you look less of a target for crime as you look less of a tourist (unless you are lugging around a massive backpack) but that’s a whole other story.